-The primary treatment of pig wastes of CPA 36 is accomplished mainly through the Project's facilities.
+The primary treatment of pig wastes of CPA 37 is accomplished mainly through the Project's facilities.
 Anaerobic digestion helps ensure that the Farm's effluents meet regulatory quality standards.
 Foul odors emanating from stored effluents are significantly abated, improving working conditions for workers and the general envronment for the Farm's neighboring communities and livestock.

 By providing a mechanism to capture methane and using it as a renewable source of energy, the Project is helping lower the Farm's overall carbon footprint - through preventing release of greenhouse gases into the atmosphere and decreasing its consumtion of conventional fuels (for power).
-With inputs coming from 16,000 hogs (current average), through the Project, CPA 36 is estimated to be capable of reducing greenhouse gas emissions equivalent to 5,500 tCO2e annually.